opnfv/releng-xci/xci/playbooks/roles/create-nodes/README.md

 read by bifrost in the subsequent role.

-The opnfv vm and the rest of vms get created using the xml libvirt template, which gets filled with the pdf and opnfv_vm.yml variables.
+The opnfv vm and the rest of vms get created using the xml libvirt template, which gets filled with the pdf and opnfv_pdf_vm.yml variables.
+If there is a baremetal deployment, the nodes_json_data gets filled in the baremetalhoststojson.yml playbook which basically reads the pdf info.

 Finally nodes_json_data is dumped.